gordielachance/wp-soundsystem/readme.txt

 **Native presets**: Last.FM, Spotify, Radionomy, Deezer, SomaFM, BBC, Slacker, Soundcloud, Twitter, Soundsgood, Hype Machine, Reddit, Indie Shuffle, RadioKing.

-You may also propose a **Frontend Tracklist Importer** to your visitors : just create a blank page and set its ID for the *Frontend wizard page ID* field in the plugin settings page.
+You may also propose a **Frontend Tracklist Importer** to your visitors: just create a blank page and set its ID for the *Frontend wizard page ID* field in the plugin settings page.

 Demo on [spiff-radio.org](http://www.spiff-radio.org/?p=213).